jtymoszczuk/neutrino-guide/README.md

 lnd
 ```

-Open a second terminal and keep lnd running in the first
+Open a second terminal and keep lnd running in the first terminal session running with lnd.
 Commands for the second session start with the prompt $2 (which must not be entered).

 ```
 $2 sudo su - lnd
 ```
+You will enter the password that matches `nano /data/lnd/password.txt` after `lncli create' then type “n”, enter, enter
 ```
-$2 lncli create (enter password that matches nano /data/lnd/password.txt)  then type “n”, enter, enter)
+$2 lncli create
 ```
 You will be given your seed. save in a safe and secure place.